 Once you have turned on the Shared Albums, creating one is pretty simple.
 Let me walk you through the steps!

-How to Create Shared iCloud Photo Album in macOS Mojave
+How to Create Shared iCloud Photo Album on Mac

 Step #2.
-Next up, click on Share Albums in the menu.
+Next up, click on Share Albums on the menu.